Taylor Hearn (baseball)

 Taylor Lynn Hearn (born August 30, 1994) is an American professional baseball pitcher for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
 He has previously played in Major League Baseball (MLB) for the Texas Rangers, Atlanta Braves, and Kansas City Royals.

 Amateur career

 Hearn attended Royse City High School in Royse City, Texas.
 He was drafted after his senior year by the Pittsburgh Pirates in the 22nd round of the 2012 Major League Baseball draft.
 Rather than sign, Hearn chose to attend San Jacinto College to play college baseball.
 He was then drafted by the Cincinnati Reds in the 36th round of the 2013 MLB draft, but did not sign.
 After a second season at San Jacinto, Hearn was drafted by the Minnesota Twins in the 25th round of the 2014 MLB draft.
-He chose to transfer to Oklahoma Baptist University instead of signing.
+He chose to transfer to Oklahoma Baptist University, an NAIA program, instead of signing.
 After one year at Oklahoma Baptist, Hearn was drafted by the Washington Nationals in the fifth round of the 2015 MLB draft and signed.